acacereswright/acacereswright.github.io/research.md

 ## Overview

-My research mainly lies in the computational social science, natural language processing, and culturally competent large language models domains.
+My research mainly lies in the computational social science, conversation dynamics, and culturally competent large language models domains.
 I primarily build and apply tools to study identity, culture, and expression.
 While pursuing my bachelor's degree, I developed a variation of the public goods game and deployed it to collect participant data.
 More recently, I developed tools to apply Large Language Models, such as Meta's Llama-2, to perform named-individual identification and stance detection on tweets.
-Currently, I am investigating ways to dynamically extract dimensions of cultures from a given corpus of social media data, and then place an individual within the cultures we have identified.
-A second part of this investigation is looking into how well LLMs can model these cultures, and respond as if it is a member of that culture.
+Currently, I am working on

 ## Current Projects